GeraldCNelson/heatstress-GCB/README.md

 The _R/code/plots_ directory contains the following R files that produce figures in the GCB paper.
 These can be run in any order.

   - `GCB_Figure_1_cumul.R` - create _Figure 1.
-Cumulative distribution of early 21st century cropland Physical Work Capacity (PWC) for recent past (1991-2010) and potential future thermal conditions_ and _SM_table_2_tropical.docx_
+Cumulative distribution of early 21st century cropland Physical Work Capacity (PWC) for recent \past (1991-2010) and potential future thermal conditions_ and _Table S2.
+Physical Work Capacity (PWC) in the tropics (23S – 23N latitude), 1991-2010 and potential future thermal conditions (2041-2060 and 2081-2100), for three emission scenarios (SSP1-2.6, SSP3-7.0 and SSP5-8.5_
   - `GCB_Figure_2_latitude.R`- create _Figure 2.
 Physical Work Capacity (PWC) by latitude for global cropland for recent past (1991-2010) and potential future thermal conditions_
   - `GCB_Figure_3_global.R` - create _Figure 3.
 Average PWCs during the crop growing season and the hottest period_
   - `GCB_Figure_4_regions.R` - create _Figure 4.
 Average PWCs during the growing season for three countries_
   - `GCB_Figure_5_global_noSun.R` - create _Figure 5.
-Impact of eliminating radiation effect in PWC values._
+Impact of eliminating radiation effect in PWC values_
   - `GCB_Figure_6_mech_needs.R` - create _Figure 6.
 The additional HP per hectare to make at least 1 HP per cropped hectare available_
-  - `GCB_Figure_S1_aggregation_methods.R` _not used in GCB paper.
-Produces global figures using SSP1-2.6 and SSP5-8.5 data for recent past, mid-century, and end-century for annual, growing season, and hottest 90 days periods._
+  - `GCB_Figure_S1_aggregation_methods.R` - not used in GCB paper.
+Produces global figures using SSP1-2.6 and SSP5-8.5 data for recent past, mid-century, and end-century for annual, growing season, and hottest 90 days periods.

 The _R/code/tables_ directory contains the following R files that produce the tables in the GCB paper.
 These can be run in any order.

-  - `GCB_table_1.R` - create Table 1.
+  - `GCB_table_1.R` - create _Table 1.
 Physical Work Capacity (PWC) for 1991-2010 and potential future thermal conditions_
-  - `GCB_Table_2_labor_global_share.R` - create Table 2.
-Share of early century agricultural workers during the crop growing season with mean growing season PWC at or below a cutoff value of PWC by period and emission scenario
+  - `GCB_Table_2_labor_global_share.R` - _create Table 2.
+Share of early century agricultural workers during the crop growing season with mean growing season PWC at or below a cutoff value of PWC by period and emission scenario_
-  - `GCB_Table_3_countries.R` - create Table 3.
-Summary of PWC results for selected countries
+  - `GCB_Table_3_countries.R` - create _Table 3.
+Summary of PWC results for selected countries_
-  - `GCB_Table_4_labor_regions.R` - create Table 4.
-Early century agricultural labor experiencing growing season thermal environments for selected countries
+  - `GCB_Table_4_labor_regions.R` - create _Table 4.
+Early century agricultural labor experiencing growing season thermal environments for selected countries_
-  - `GCB_table_5_delta_NoSun.R` - create Table 5.
+  - `GCB_table_5_delta_NoSun.R` - create _Table 5.
 Change in the PWC ratio from elimination of the radiation effect_
-  - `GCB_SM_Table_1_countries_all.R` - create Supplementary Materials Table 1, Physical Work Capacity (PWC) for 1991-2010 and potential future thermal conditions for all countries
+  - `GCB_SM_Table_1_countries_all.R` - create _Table S1, Physical Work Capacity (PWC) for 1991-2010 and potential future thermal conditions (2041-2060 and 2081-2100) for three emission scenarios (SSP1-2.6, SSP3-7.0 and SSP5-8.5_
-  - `GCB_SM_Table_3_countries_all_other.R`
+  - `GCB_SM_Table_3_countries_all_other.R` -  create _Table S3.
+Summary data used in adaptation analysis for all countries (See Table 3 in main text for details)_

 ## Data availability
 All data used in this paper are downloaded in the code from open source data sites or with the R `geodata` package.